bellhyve/zelta/README.md

 Run `zelta`.
 It will perform the backup operation and report some details if it succeeds, or an "⊜" symbol if it finds nothing to replication.
 Now we extend our policy with options and more volumes.

 On your backup servers, create a backup user and give it access to replicate to your backup target (`zfs allow -u backup receive,mount,create backups`).
 Note that the backup user will not be able to receive any property it doesn't have permission to.
-Missing some permissions doesn't prevent successful backups, but if you'd like to back up a default FreeBSD 14 system with all properties, you'd need these additional permissions: `canmount,mountpoint,setuid,exec,atime,compression`.
+Missing some permissions doesn't prevent a successful backup of data, but if you'd like to back up a default FreeBSD system with all properties, set these additional permissions: `canmount,mountpoint,setuid,exec,atime,compression`.

 On your source servers (the servers with volumes you would like to back up) also create a backup user, and grant it access to send snapshots from your source volumes (or a parent volume above your backup source volume), e.g., `zfs allow -u backup send,snapshot,hold pool/stuff`.